Salem Gunpowder Raid: Negotiation

 Night was approaching, and at dusk Colonel Leslie agreed that, if the draw should be lowered, he would march but a few rods beyond, abandon the search, and withdraw his regiment.
 The terms were accepted and observed.
 The regiment returned to Marblehead through streets lined with armed men, and re-embarked for Boston.
 Their march had been arrested and their purpose defeated.

-Edmund Burke summed up the situation in these memorable words : " Thus ended their first expedition, without effect, and happily without mischief.
+Edmund Burke summed up the situation in these words: "Thus ended their first expedition, without effect, and happily without mischief.
 Enough appeared to show on what a slender thread the peace of the Empire hung, and that the least exertion of the military power would certainly bring things to extremities."

-Hon.
-Robert S. Rantoul, having made researches in the matter of the history of Leslie's retreat, has expressed himself as surprised that the historian Dr. Bentley, in his voluminous notes, had made no mention of it; yet it was of sufficient importance for Burke to set it down in his magazine published in England at that time as "the first military enterprise of the colonies."
+Robert S. Rantoul, a 19th-century mayor of Salem, having made researches in the matter of the history of Leslie's retreat, expressed surprise that the historian Dr. Bentley, in his voluminous notes, had made no mention of it; yet it was of sufficient importance for Burke to set it down in his magazine published in England at that time as "the first military enterprise of the colonies."